 1. Competitors are More Established

-I admire the fact that Nathan launches his own coaching as a young CMA, but at the same time, I have a lot of faith in Dr. Gleim who is a renowned professor at the University of Florida and has been teaching CMA, CPA and a few other certifications for over 40 years.
+I admire the fact that Nathan launched his own coaching as a young CMA.
+Still, at the same time, I have a lot of faith in Dr. Gleim, who is a renowned professor at the University of Florida and has been teaching CMA, CPA, and many other certifications for over 40 years.

-When I watch the videos more closely, it is clear that the experience and expertise does make a difference.
-For example, Nathan typically talks about the “how” in the video.
-Instead, Amy Ford (Gleim lead instructor) explains the “why” behind the concepts.
-It makes one feel comfortable that Amy understands the concepts inside out to be able to articulate the explanation at a deeper level.
+When I watch the videos more closely, it is clear that experience and expertise do make a difference.
+For example, Nathan typically discusses the “how” in the video.
+Instead, Amy Ford (Gleim’s lead instructor) explains the “why” behind the concepts.
+It makes me feel comfortable that Amy understands the concepts inside and out to be able to articulate the explanations at a deeper level.

 You will see from the front page that the pass rate of “other courses” is 45% vs CMA Exam Academy at 72%.

-I find this quite misleading because 45% is the overallpass rate in 2016 (latest figure).
+I find this quite misleading because 45% is the overall pass rate for the CMA exam.
+(The rates slightly vary from year to year, but that’s a good overall estimate.)
 This calculation counts every candidate, including those who didn’t take any review course, as well as those who did take courses including CMA Exam Academy.
 This number cannot be compared to the 72% figure.

 For your information, this is how different course providers define their pass rates: